Norton City Schools

 OHIO'S LEARNING STANDARDS FOR SOCIAL STUDIES

 In 2017-2018, Ohio embarked on an updating process resulting in revised standards that the State Board of Education adopted in January 2019.
-The 2020-2021 Ohio's State Tests will assess the content of the revised standards.
+Ohio's State Tests will assess the content of the revised standards.

 To access the standard for social studies, please click the link below: